 1. It was only $25

-2. I wanted to see if I could "rescue" it and bring it back to life
+2. I wanted to see if I could bring it back to life

-3. Even if I couldn't restore it, it would be good practice and/or a good source of parts
+3. Even if I couldn't restore it, working on it would be good practice and/or a good source of parts

 4. It had the lovely scrolled plates!

-Jim was the most challenging machine I have worked on so far.
-He had apparently passed many years of disuse in a rotting, mildewed case in a garage.
-He was completely seized up, the motor ran but nothing turned.
+This was the most challenging machine I have worked on so far.
+It had apparently passed many years of disuse in a rotting, mildewed case in a garage and was now was completely seized up; the motor ran but nothing moved.
 The presser bar lever was stuck down and would not budge.
 Just like a person, this machine wasn't "dead" as long as it's heart was beating - meaning that the motor worked.
 But that is ALL that worked.
 This machine was basically paralyzed by rust and lack of use.

-(Sidebar: it always amuses me when the ads say that a machine "has hardly ever been used".
-That is not a good thing.)
+(It always amuses me when the ads say that a machine "has hardly ever been used".
+That is not necessarily a good thing.)

 Anyway, I brought him home, got out my screwdrivers, and within an hour I had this:

-Sounds a little noisier than usual because of vibration from the table it's sitting on.
-But 24 hours ago this was a sad, non-working machine that somebody just wanted to get rid of.
-Jim still has cosmetic issues due to the clear coat eroding and leaving ugly patches, he looks like a machine with leprosy.
-But he is now ready for a new home where someone will just want to sew with him rather than enter him in a beauty contest.
-He's back on Craigslist....we'll see what happens....
+24 hours ago this was a neglected, non-working machine that somebody just wanted to get rid of.
+This machine still has cosmetic issues due to the clear coat eroding and leaving ugly patches, but it is now ready for a new home where someone will want to sew with it rather than enter it in a beauty contest.